TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

         return objectList;
     }

-    // The usage example of getObjectList() is same as get container  사용 예제는 컨테이너 조회와 동일 }
+    // The usage example of getObjectList() is same as get container }
 ```